exercism/website-copy/analyzer-comments/java/need-for-speed/avoid_loops.md

 # avoid loops

-Consider converting the `loop` statement and returning a single expression using the `<=` operator while reusing methods already implemented in the class.
+Instead of using a loop, consider returning a single expression using the `<=` operator.
+You can re-use the other methods already implemented in the class.